 How to Respond to Sexual Harassment at Work

-Many different encounters or events at work could count as sexual harassment, even if the perpetrator apologized or you did not suffer economic injury.
+Many different encounters or events at work could count as sexual harassment and/or sexual assault, even if the perpetrator apologized or you did not suffer economic injury.
 As long as the conduct in question was unwelcome, of a sexual nature, based on sex/gender and interfered with your job, you could have a case of sexual harassment.
 If so, respond in a way that will protect your rights as a victim.
 Bring your issue to your employer’s Human Resources (HR) department.
 Repeat what happened in detail and fill out any related forms, if necessary.
 Then, document the incident and your report for yourself.
 Write down exactly what happened, who was there and who you spoke to in HR.

-If your employer does not satisfactorily resolve the sexual harassment issue, file a claim with the EEOC.
+If your employer does not satisfactorily resolve the sexual harassment or hostile work environment issue, file a claim with the EEOC.
 A claim is an official complaint asking the EEOC to step in to resolve the case.
 The EEOC will investigate what happened, asking you and those involved questions during interviews.
 Then, the EEOC will recommend a route moving forward: mediation, proceeding without mediation or going directly to filing a lawsuit.

-Contact a Seattle Attorney for Sexual Harassment at Work
+Contact a Seattle Sexual Harassment Attorney